ChuckFerrando/product-leadership-operating-system/portfolio-architecture/PLOS_CANONICAL_TERMINOLOGY.md

 4. **Do not use local shorthand that obscures formal ownership**
 5. **Do not mix explanatory phrasing with canonical naming in a way that creates ambiguity**
 6. **Do not allow README simplifications to become architecture drift**
 7. **Do not use new names for existing concepts without explicit architectural justification**
+8. **All diagram labels must match canonical terminology exactly**
+   No diagram may introduce alternate naming for canonical systems or pillars.

 Terminology consistency is required across:
 - repositories